CheukieLee/Capstone_Project/README.md

         Visualize composition of data.
         Visualize comparison of data.

 Data Analyst Capstone Project from IBM Coursera (capstone-story.pdf)

 Title : Analysis of data from survey with Dashboard.

 Raw Data : https://stackoverflow.blog/2019/04/09/the-2019-stack-overflow-developer-survey-results-are-in/

 Downloaded files : m5_survey_data_technologies-2.csv
                        m5_survey_data_demographics.csv

-Introduction : With data from the Stack Overflow Developer Survey 2019, create dashboards
-		in the cloud of IBM Cognos dashboard embedded with Watson Studio.
+Introduction : With data from the Stack Overflow Developer Survey 2019, create dashboards in the cloud of IBM Cognos dashboard embedded with Watson Studio.

 Dashboard Link :
 https://dataplatform.cloud.ibm.com/dashboards/7ca7fbe1-2f62-4e01-8ef9-4f0b2bdb7c9c/view/4023fc2839e916e95cf1d0e407ca2a0f2c36730fe1bbd155838d7b490d697997a8694694c8291f0e89475460f4e51a5fcd

 Purpose : 1.
-For findings & implications of top 10 Languages and databases between current year
+For findings & implications of top 10 Languages and. databases between current year
                 and next year.
-          2. Analysis the trend by three dashboards created as below :
+            2. Analysis the trend by three dashboards created as. below :
                 Current Technology Usage
                 Future Technology Trend
                 Demographics Trend
             3. To point out conclusion about implication in future and the outcome by respondents with ages, gender, education level and location.

 Methodology : Data Collecting
                  Data Wrangling
                  Data Analysing
                  Data Visiualization -Generate Dashboard
                  Conclusion - interpreting the result.

 Factors and tools to used :
              1. Using descriptive and predictive analytics by bar charts for top 10 Languages between current year and next year to imply any factors existed.
              2. Using descriptive and predictive analytics by column charts for top 10 Databases between current year and next year to imply any factors existed.
              3. Analysis of Current and Future Technology Usage with Platforms and top 10 programming